GR3Y-SCALE/Rover-2/README.md

 # SLAM Rover
-Implimenting SLAM for a rover-style motion system
+Implimenting SLAM for a Rover-2 style motion system